Let's take a look at Profile Guided Optimization (PGO).

 Setup

-the first thing we need is to build a native image capable of collecting runtime data
+The first thing we need is to build a native image capable of collecting runtime data.

-As in previous articles, we use the native image maven plugin to pass the arguement <arg>--pgo-instrument</arg>
+As in previous articles, we use the native image Maven plugin to pass the argument <arg>--pgo-instrument</arg>:

 I ran out of memory trying to build a PGO instrumented native image: